vinaybollineni/henna-arts/EMAIL_SETUP.md

    - Formspree emails might go to spam initially
    - Mark them as "Not Spam" to receive future emails in inbox

-2. **Verify Email Confirmation**
+2. **Activate FormSubmit**
-   - Make sure you clicked the confirmation link in the first email from Formspree
+   - Make sure you clicked the activation link in the first email from FormSubmit
+   - This is the MOST COMMON reason forms don't work!

 3. **Test the Form**
    - Fill it out yourself to ensure it's working